Toyota Caldina

 The Toyota Caldina (Japanese: トヨタ・カルディナ, Toyota Karudina) is an automobile manufactured by Toyota for the Japanese market from 1992 to 2007.
 It replaced the Corona and Carina wagons, and was sold at Toyota Store and Toyopet Store locations in Japan.
-While the Caldina has never been officially exported by Toyota, its All-Trac 4WD capability and large capacity have made it a popular grey import in Australia, New Zealand, Russia and many South American countries.
+While cars bearing the Caldina nameplate have never been officially exported by Toyota, its available 4WD capability and large capacity have made it a popular grey import in Australia, New Zealand, Russia and many South American countries.
 When it was discontinued in 2007, the T270 series Avensis wagon/estate assumed its market position.

 According to Toyota, the name "Caldina" is inspired by the Italian (and English) adjective "cardinal", meaning "essential" or "fundamental".

 First generation (T190; 1992)

 The first-generation Caldina is a 5-door wagon and commercial van version of the Corona/Carina sedan in Japan.
 It became treated as a separate line, with a new emphasis on the passenger-oriented station wagon model as a response to the runaway success of the Subaru Legacy wagon in Japan.
 The Caldina was introduced in November 1992 and built until 2002.
 The wagon has independent strut rear suspension while the commercial wagon has semi-independent leaf springs.
 Van models' chassis numbers are in the 196-199 range and receive a "V" suffix, while the wagons are 190-195 and carry a "G" suffix.

 In January 1996, the Caldina underwent a subtle facelift, including a new dashboard, a new grille, and a redesigned bootlid with redesigned taillights.
 The new dashboard was the same design as the one installed in the simultaneously introduced Corona Premio (T210), enabling the fitment of a passenger airbag.
 At this time, the 1.8-litre engine was also changed over from the 4S to the lean-burn 7A engine.
 The 2-litre 3S-FE engine produces 140 PS, 135 PS when coupled with four-wheel drive.
 Arriving in February 1995, the more powerful, wide-angle 3S-GE in the TZ-G was only available with 4WD and produces 175 PS, ten horsepower less when fitted with the automatic transmission.